michalfapso/synchronized_value/README.md

-`synchronized_value` is a header-only wrapper class for protecting data with a mutex.
+`synchronized_value` is a C++ header-only wrapper class for protecting data with a mutex.

 # Requirements

+- C++17 compiler
+- For tests:
+  - CMake
+  - Catch2 (automatically fetched by CMakeLists.txt)

 # Usage